Spaideri/steamcmd-aws-dedicated-server/README.md

 * Cost-efficient - only pay for the running hours
 * Persistent storage - game and mods are installed on a persistent disk
 * Runs on Ubuntu Linux - linux EC2 prices are half of the equivalent Windows instances
+* Scheduling - flexibly specify running hours to save cost

 ### 1.1 Planned features
-* Scheduling(coming soon) - specify running hours to save cost
 * Discord bot - start/stop and operate the server through a Discord bot
 * Custom CLI - simple CLI to operate servers from local machine